parret/terminal-trinkets/stars/README.md

 dense the sky will be.

-The size of the sky dynamically resizes to match the size of the terminal, even is it is resized while the program is running.
+The size of the sky dynamically resizes to match the size of the terminal, it'll even resize while the program is running.

 ## Usage